Save Big on Cyber Monday! Up to 40% Off

 • Visual Studio 2022: The IDE of choice.
 Download and install it if you don't have it.
 We're going to use the community version, so you can get it as well.

-• dotConnect for Oracle: A feature-rich ADO.NET provider with Entity Framework, NHibernate, and LinqConnect support.
+• dotConnect for Oracle: A high-performance ADO.NET data provider for Oracle with enhanced ORM support and database connectivity features.

 • Entity Developer: An ORM designer for .NET ORM Frameworks with powerful code generation.